ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

     if __name__ == "__main__":
         main()

-You can then launch the little script we wrote and enjoy a coffee while reading tweets about science.

-Now that we've got this done it's really easy to track more than one hashtag, as you've probably already seen the `track` parameter is a list so we just have to add the hashtag we want to the list :
+Should we try it ?

+    :::shell
+    $ python stream.py
+    Don't Stop Drinking Water http://bit.ly/1j0I29I  #Water #Science ...

+Wow, that was easy !
+Let's track two hashtags now :

     	 stream.filter(track=["#science", "#football"])

+Tweepy is definitely awesome !

-But we also need to know if a status if containing one, the other or both hashtags.
-Don't worry, no need to parse anything or use any king of regular expression, Twitter is kind enough the parse this for us and we can access this data easily using tweepy :
+We now need to know which tweet is containing one, the other or both hashtags.
+Don't worry, no need to parse anything or use any kind of regular expression, Twitter is kind enough to parse this for us and we can easily access this data using tweepy :

     :::python
         def on_status(self, tweet):